 One good question to ask is “Did we take a step in the right direction to solve?”
 If you remind them of the pain point it ends up looking like we did take a step in the right direction to help you grow your revenue in 2018

 “is there one direction that we can just cross off the board right now?”

-As you present your work there’s always going to be one option that they like the best and one option that they don’t like at all or like the least. what you’re asking them to do is to say “hey you know I don’t like this one” we’re not asking them to show the trump card of which is their favorite yet.
+As you present your work there’s always going to be one option that they like the best and one option that they don’t like at all or like the least. what you’re asking them to do is to say “hey you know I don’t like this one” we’re not asking them to show the trump card of which is their favourite yet.

-All right step six don’t expect feedback this is really key, the most feedback that we typically get is “I don’t really like this one!”
-“I’m kind of leaning towards this” you always want to say “look I know it’s a lot to digest I know you probably want to share it around and ask other people let’s go ahead and give you some time.”
+All right step six don’t expect feedback.
+This is really key, the most feedback that we typically get is “I don’t really like this one!”
+“I’m kind of leaning towards this” you always want to say “look I know it’s a lot to digest, I know you probably want to share it around and ask other people, let’s go ahead and give you some time.”

 The last step is to set timelines and expectations you never want to leave a meeting without the next steps and expectations, it’s crucial I’m sure you guys have all seen this where you give a client something to get feedback on and then they just go away and they kind of ghost!.

-I hope you guys got value out of this, this is a huge question that I had when I first stepped into this business is how do I present my work so I’d love to see you guys share your wins share your pitch decks and share some of the insights that you’ve gained from this that would mean a lot to me.
+I hope you guys got value out of this, this is a huge question that I had when I first stepped into this business is how do I present my work so I’d love to see you guys share your wins, share your pitch decks and share some of the insights that you’ve gained from this that would mean a lot to me.

-Check out the video presented by Ben Burns from the Futur
+Check out the video presented by Ben Burns

 * We contacted Ben and asked his permission to feature this video as an article and he was more than happy for us to do so.

-Ben Burns is a brand strategist, an award-winning designer, and an expert in user experience.
+Ben Burns is a brand strategist, award-winning designer, and an expert in user experience.
 As the Digital Director of Blind, he oversees the intersection of design and technology in all client work.